AsahiLinux/docs/docs/sw/windows-11-vm.md

 2. Create a new directory on your desktop or wherever, naming it to whatever you want, i.e. let's say, `windows11` using `mkdir windows11` via an appropriate terminal application or right clicking and making a directory on your desktop.
 3. Go into that directory with `cd windows11`
 4. Download a Windows 11 ISO, appropriately the Windows 11 Professional build for ARM64 [here](https://www.microsoft.com/en-us/software-download/windows11arm64).
 Feel free to rename it to a good name like `windows-11.iso` using `mv` in your appropriate terminal application of choice.
 5. Along with that ISO, it would be good to use the virtio-drivers to better improve performance of the machine.
-Feel free to download it [here](https://github.com/virtio-win/kvm-guest-drivers-windows/wiki/Driver-installation) and renaming it appropriately to `win11-virtio.iso`.
+Feel free to download it [here](https://github.com/virtio-win/kvm-guest-drivers-windows/wiki/Driver-installation) and renaming it appropriately to `virtio-win.iso`.
 6. Create a virtual disk for your Windows 11 VM by using the command: `qemu-img create -f qcow2 win11.qcow2 25G` and adjusting it to how much disk space you would want, 25GB is a placeholder.
 7. Here we are going to create a startup script for our Windows 11 VM.
 Create a file named `win11.sh` and make sure it is executable with `chmod +x win11.sh`.
 The contents should be:
 ``` {.md .copy}